Skip to main content

 Configure the workspace settings

-In this step, you’ll choose a name and configure additional settings relating to the workspace.
-Be sure to follow the workspace naming guidelines to ensure a consistent yet flexible naming convention.
-For this example, we’ll choose sqs-example-dev-us-east-1.
+Next, assign a name to the workspace and configure additional settings.
+Adhere to Terraform’s workspace naming guidelines to ensure a consistent and scalable naming convention.
+In this example, the workspace name is sqs-example-dev-us-east-1.

 Configure workspace settingsConfigure workspace settings